EvanGyori/Barbarians3/README.md

 Left click to attack/gather.

-press Q to use ability 1
+Press Q to use ability 1

 Press E to use ability 2